matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 import '@matterlabs/zksync-contracts/l2/system-contracts/Constants.sol';
 ```

 The `TransactionHelper` library (already imported in the example above) can be used to get the hash of the transaction that should be signed.
-You can also implement your own signature scheme and use a different commitment for the transaction to sign, but in this example we use the hash provided by this library.
+You can also implement your own signature scheme and use a different commitment for the transaction to sign, but in this example, we use the hash provided by this library.

 Using the `TransactionHelper` library: